all part of the show

 i drew variations of this simple, very abstract plant years ago; i painted it a little on some stuff but it was so simple and flat that it felt like something was missing.

-i came back to it recently and, now being a bit more experienced as an artist, i played with layering, mixing acrylics with water, and working quickly to show more depth and texture and i think this made such a simple, abstract illustration a lot more visually interesting.
+i came back to it recently and played with layering, mixing acrylics with water, and very quick and rough brush work to show depth and texture and i think this made such a simple, abstract illustration a lot more visually interesting.

 available / contact if interested